7hoenix/blog_raw/_posts/2016-09-01-how-to-program-in-java-using-static-and-final.md

 ## <a name="final"></a>What does final mean?

-Final means that a value cannot be changed after you **finish** make it.
+Final means that a value cannot be changed after you **finish** making it.

 Back to our Request example.